-You need to bug proof your shed.
+You need to bug-proof your garden shed.
 Here’s why:

 Imagine the scene.